salesagility/Pimap/README.md

 Daux development server started on http://localhost:8085/
 ```

-in this case you can access  **http://localhost:8085/** in your web browser.
+in this case, you can access  **http://localhost:8085/** in your web browser.